 Now that we’ve calculated how much taxable income you expect to have, we can figure out your federal income tax bracket in this scenario.

 Adding together the IRA withdrawals ($40,000) and the taxable portion of your Social Security ($24,900) gives you an estimated taxable income of $64,900.
-Assuming you take the standard deduction—$17,000 for a single filer over age 65 in 2025—that brings your taxable income to roughly $47,900.
+Assuming you take the standard deduction, $17,000 for a single filer over age 65 in 2025, that brings your taxable income to roughly $47,900.
 That places you near the very top of the 12% tax bracket for 2025.

 Keep in mind, this estimate assumes a Social Security benefit of $36,000 per year.
-If your actual benefit differs, the taxable portion—and therefore your total tax liability—may be higher or lower.
+If your actual benefit differs, the taxable portion, and therefore your total tax liability, may be higher or lower.
+And if you need additional help calculating your tax liability in retirement, speak with a financial advisor.

 Bottom Line